missing cover art

 The game structure is slightly unusual, as after you complete each batch of four levels you get a choice of two sets of levels - you are progressing through an expanding matrix of levels, which means there are two sets on level 2, three on level 3, four on level 4, and so on.
 This means that there are a total of 220 screens in the game.
 Each screen is played against a time limit, and losing a level (either by running out of time, or by making a poor move and leaving an impossible position) loses one of your three lives.

-There are 148 other screenshots on file for other versions of this game.
+There are 159 other screenshots from other versions of this game or official promotional screenshots.

 - "パズニック" -- Japanese spelling